 “The compact translates the idea of responsibility sharing into concrete, practical measures, to ensure refugees aren’t held hostage to the vagaries of politics,” said Grandi.
 “It provides long overdue recognition that countries hosting large numbers of refugees provide a huge service to our shared humanity and sets out ways through which the rest of the world can help share the load.”

 This deal comes at a time of urgent need to address record-high displacement figures – over 68.5 million people have been forced to flee worldwide, including more than 25.4 million people who have crossed borders to become refugees.

 Nine out of 10 refugees live in developing countries, where basic services like health or education are already strained.
 The compact aims to address this issue by providing more investment – from both governments and the private sector – to further strengthen infrastructure and the provision of services for the benefit of both refugees and host communities.
 It also calls for policies and measures that will enable refugees to access education and to lead productive lives during the time they are in exile.
 The compact aims to address the environmental impact of hosting refugee populations and includes promotion of the use of alternative energy.

-The agreement also envisions more resettlement opportunities – such as through family reunification, student scholarships, or humanitarian visas– so that refugees can travel safely.
+The agreement also envisions more resettlement and other opportunities – such as through family reunification, student scholarships, or humanitarian visas– so that refugees can travel safely.
 It also notes that the voluntary return of refugees in conditions of safety and dignity remains the preferred solution in the majority of refugee situations.